kyma-project/api-gateway/README.md

 For more installation options, visit the [installation guide](./docs/contributor/01-00-installation.md).

+## Useful links

+To learn how to use the API Gateway module, read the documentation in the [`user`](./docs/user/) directory.

+If you are interested in the detailed documentation of the Kyma API Gateway Operator's design and technical aspects, check the [`contributor`](https://github.com/kyma-project/api-gateway/tree/876a4b108ed47ae8060f5137c7df4e25459a2d20/docs/contributor) directory.

 ## Contributing

-If you are interested in the detailed documentation of the Kyma API Gateway Operator's design and technical aspects, check the [`contributor` directory](https://github.com/kyma-project/api-gateway/tree/876a4b108ed47ae8060f5137c7df4e25459a2d20/docs/contributor).

 To contribute to this project, follow the general [contributing](https://github.com/kyma-project/community/blob/main/docs/contributing/02-contributing.md) guidelines.